Effective atypical intersections and applications to orbit closures: Introduction

 The authors were partially supported by the NSF grant DMS-1928930, while they were in residence at the MSRI in Berkeley, during the Spring 2023 semester.
 Key parts of the paper were done also while the authors were hosted by the I.H.E.S.
 (France) which we thank for the excellent working conditions.

-Finally we hope it will be clear to the reader that our applications to Teichm\"{u}ller theory own a great debt to the breakthrough work of Eskin, Filip and Wright.
+Finally we hope it will be clear to the reader that our applications to Teichm\"{u}ller theory owe a great debt to the breakthrough work of Eskin, Filip and Wright.